tannerjared/3DprintfromFreeSurfer/README.md

 # 3D Print from FreeSurfer

-Note that this requires FreeSurfer installed (version >7.4 is best): https://surfer.nmr.mgh.harvard.edu/fswiki/rel7downloads.
+Note that this requires FreeSurfer installed (version >7.4 is best but >6.0 should work): https://surfer.nmr.mgh.harvard.edu/fswiki/rel7downloads.

 Note: it's better to use something like Conda/Mamba to install and manage a virtual python environment for this, especially if running on a cluster computer: https://help.rc.ufl.edu/doc/Managing_Python_environments_and_Jupyter_kernels
 Instructions to do that are not included here but generally would look like this (or check the documentation above for other options.